What time is The X Factor on TV tonight?

 What time is The X Factor on TV?

-The 2017 series continues with Judges’ Houses on Saturday 21st October at 8.20pm and Sunday 22nd October at 7pm on ITV.
+The 2017 series continues with the first live shows on Saturday 28th October at 8.20pm and Sunday 29th October at 7pm on ITV.

 Who are The X Factor 2017 judges?